flipping JVMs : Java Glossary

 In theory, you should be able to use click Control Panel ⇒ Java and select which JVM of the ones installed you want to use in your browsers.
 Unfortunately, I have found it usually does not work.
 Installing a new Java often makes the others become invisible.
 You can also turn Java support on and off for each browser.
 If the browser can’t see Java, click Control Panel ⇒ Java, Click browser support off, click apply, click browser support on again, then click apply.

-I have found Opera will use the latest JVM installed, then later flip to track to the Java console when you turn off support for IE and Mozilla and then turn it back on again.
+I have found Opera will use the latest JVM installed, then later flip to track to the Java console when you turn off support for IE (Internet Explorer) and Mozilla and then turn it back on again.

 In Internet Explorer, you enable Java with: Tools ⇒ Internet Options ⇒ Advanced ⇒ Java Sun ⇒ Use Java (pick JRE).